Environmental issues in the San Joaquin Valley

-The San Joaquin Valley of California has seen environmental issues arise from agricultural production, industrial processing and the region's use as a transportation corridor.
+The San Joaquin Valley of California has seen environmental issues arise from agricultural production, industrial processing, and the region's use as a transportation corridor, experiencing some of the nation’s worst air quality, high rates of childhood asthma, and contaminated drinking water.

 Geographically, the San Joaquin Valley stretches from the Tehachapi Mountains in the south, between the California coastal ranges and the Sierra Nevada range, and opening into Sacramento–San Joaquin River Delta in the north.
 Much of the large, flat land area is devoted to large-scale agricultural production, although there are some significant urban centers such Fresno, Bakersfield, Clovis, Stockton, Modesto, and Visalia.
 It provides a transportation connection between populous northern California and southern California via I-5 and CA-99.

+The United States Environmental Protection Agency (EPA) is the federal organization dedicated to protecting human health and the environment, and is often referenced as the primary regulator for environmental challenges.
+The EPA performs actions related to developing and enforcing regulations, giving grants, sponsoring partnerships, studying environmental issues, promoting environmental education, and publishing environmental health information.

 Water pollution

 Surface water pollution

-The San Joaquin River and it's tributaries form the San Joaquin River watershed which spans the entire valley.
+The San Joaquin River and its tributaries form the San Joaquin River watershed which spans the entire valley.
 The water quality in the San Joaquin River is degraded due to runoff from irrigated agriculture, other agricultural activities (such as dairies and feed lots), municipalities.
 Elevated levels of selenium, fluoride and nitrates have been measured in the river and its tributaries.
 The selenium is believed to originate from soils on the west side of the valley and in the Coast Ranges, which are rich with the element.
 Additionally, the San Joaquin is suffering chronic salinity problems due to high levels of minerals being washed off the land by irrigation practices.
 The San Joaquin Valley Surface water storage and diversions such as the Friant Dam on the San Joaquin River reduce winter flooding and summer salinity of the Sacramento-San Joaquin Delta.

 Abandoned mines contribute toxic acid mine drainage to some tributaries of the river.
 Two examples exist near Coalinga, named the Atlas Asbestos Mine and the New Idria Mercury Mine, both of which is listed as superfund sites.
 The Fresno Municipal Sanitary Landfill is also a superfund site and has been in the process of being cleaned up for 30 years.

 The events at Kesterson Reservoir in the 1980s are an example of toxic levels of minerals in the San Joaquin Valley.
 Initially, animals and plants thrived in the artificial wetlands that were created there, but in 1983, it was found that birds had suffered severe deformities and deaths due to steadily increasing levels of chemicals and toxins.
 In the next few years, all the fish species died except for the mosquito fish, and algae blooms proliferated in the contaminated water.